Pulkit-Khandelwal/pulkit-khandelwal.github.io/_pages/about.md

 * Worked at the intersection of HCI and computer vision at University of Saskatchewan, Saskatoon, Canada

 I read [books](https://pulkit-khandelwal.github.io/reading-list/), listen to a lot of podcasts and am in constant search for high quality [content](https://pulkit-khandelwal.github.io/websites/) to digest.
-I can listen all day to indie folk and idie rock.
+I can listen to indie folk and indie rock all day.